johntran/johnAngularDirectivesDemo/README.md

-I built this demo to show how much I know about Angular directives.
+I built this demo to learn about Angular directives.

 I apologize for not making folders.
 I built this demo in a day.